lineality/Online_Voting_Using_One_Time_Pads/README.md

 # is there a general space of process errors
-for system of coordinated decisions on processes?
+for systems of coordinated decisions on processes?
 ## discipline specific project-task contexts:
 - six sigma
 - systems engineering
 - medical
 - education
--

 # How much does a decision/Election Cost?